Down-step statistics in generalized Dyck paths: Down-step statistics: A bijective approach

 \begin{corollary} Let $k \geq 1$ be a fixed integer, and let $n\geq 1$ be a positive integer.
 Then $s_{n, 0, 1} = \frac{k}{n} \binom{(k+1)(n-1)}{n-1}$ enumerates $1$-marked $k_0$-Dyck paths with $n$ up-steps.
 Furthermore, these paths are in bijection with elevated $k_0$-Dyck paths with $n-1$ up-steps. \end{corollary}

 \begin{remark} Notice that our reasoning contains a bijective proof of the nice summation formula

 As can be expected from its simple form, this identity is well-known and can also be proved using algebraic techniques.
-For some combinations of $k$ and $n$, these numbers can be found in OEIS entries \OEIS{A007226}, \OEIS{A007228}, \OEIS{A124724}.
+For some fixed values of $k$ and $n$, these numbers can be found in OEIS entries \OEIS{A007226}, \OEIS{A007228}, \OEIS{A124724}.